Transgender history in Finland: Before 2000

 There are records of transgender people in Finland since the late 19th century.
 In 1882, the Proceedings of the Finnish Medical Association (Finska Läkaresällskapets Handlingar) published a case study of a patient who was assigned female at birth (AFAB) but identified as male.
 Another case of an AFAB patient who identified as male was recorded in 1919.
 More records exist from the Helsinki Psychiatric Clinic from the 1950s and 1960s.
 During this period, transgender people were diagnosed with transvestitismus, classified as a "sexual anomaly" in the Finnish version of the ICD-6 diagnostic system.
-Psychiatrists generally tried to be supportive and would recommend gender-affirming social adjustments, but did not prescribe patients with hormone therapy or gender-affirming surgery, except in a very few cases.
+Psychiatrists generally tried to be supportive and would recommend gender-affirming social adjustments, but did not prescribe patients with hormone therapy or gender-affirming surgery, except in very few cases.
 The first gender-affirming surgery in Finland was conducted in 1954, and another in the early 1960s.
 There were also an unknown number of failed operations, and some surgeries were performed in secret.
 In the following decades, better information about transgender people became available through the work of Harry Benjamin in the United States and Jan Wålinder in Sweden.
 This also led to treatments becoming more common.
 By the end of the 1980s, approximately 35 people had been operated on in Finland; by comparison, 153 people had received surgeries in Sweden, and over one thousand in both Germany and the United Kingdom.